 Targeted support is offered to those who want to access it through our School Counsellor who works at the Main School site 2 days per week, offering 1:1 support to students.
 We have a School Nurse who runs a drop-in session on Wednesday lunchtimes.
-We also work closely with a large range of external services including Lancashire Young People’s Service and other local providers of support for young people and their families.
+We also work closely with a large range of external services including the Children and Family Wellbeing Services, Child Action North West, Children’s Social Care, East Lancashire Child & Adolescent Services, Reach Out, AddAction and other local providers of support for young people and their families.

 "Students emphasise how well supported they feel in their learning, and that there is always someone who will listen to their views."